List of Danny Phantom characters: Tucker Foley

-Tucker Foley (voiced by Rickey D'Shon Collins) is a boy who is Danny's other best friend "since forever".
-He is the most lighthearted of the trio and often cracks jokes, serving as the comic relief during very tense scenes.
-Much to Sam's annoyance, Tucker is a big flirt who believes he is a ladies' man, yet most girls reject him with verbal abuse or occasionally physical abuse; like Sam, he is very unpopular at Casper High.
-Gifted with technological knowledge and a self-proclaimed "techno-geek", i.e. technophile, Tucker often helps Danny and Sam by using his PDA to hack into computers and machinery.
+Tucker Foley (voiced by Rickey D'Shon Collins) is a black boy who is Danny's other best friend "since forever".
+Gifted with technological knowledge and a self-proclaimed "techno-geek", Tucker often helps by using his PDA to hack into computers and machinery.

 Jazz Fenton

 Jasmine "Jazz" Fenton (voiced by Colleen O'Shaughnessey) is Danny's intelligent and sociable 16-year-old sister.
 Viewing herself as the most rational and normal member of the family, Jazz often plays a surrogate parental role to Danny, thinking he's a naive child in need of guidance, unaware that she is often smothering him.
 At Casper High, Jazz is an overachiever, whose accomplishments unknowingly make Danny feel insignificant, under-appreciated, and stupid in comparison.
-Looking after her brother all her life has initially caused Jazz to think more like an adult then a teenager, unaware that Danny actually needs a big sister more than he needs a parent now that he's old enough to look after himself.
+Looking after her brother all her life has initially caused Jazz to think more like an adult then a teenager, unaware that Danny actually needs a big sister more than he needs a parent now that he is old enough to look after himself.

-Due to her cherished goal of being a psychologist, Jazz has a bad habit of getting into people's personal space and, similar to Sam, is rather bossy, which greatly annoys her brother, despite his knowing that she does it because she loves him and wants nothing more than to help him.
+Due to her cherished goal of becoming a psychologist, Jazz has a bad habit of getting into people's personal space, which greatly annoys Danny, despite his knowing that she does it because she loves him and wants nothing more than to help him.
 When she secretly discovers her brother's secret identity, Jazz has made excuses for him while he went out to fight ghosts, and slowly starts to realize that her brother is growing up fine on his own.
 Along the way, she learns to appreciate her family's ghost hunting and actively takes part at times.
-She has also learned to embrace her 16-year-old self instead of acting like an "adult in a teen body", thanks to an "on-the-job" lesson on how to be a kid from Danny.